-＊BLUE CLASS, MILE DONATION, SHARE numbers may take time to update.
+*Numbers shown for BLUE CLASS, SHARE, MILE DONATION may take time to update.

 Instead of trying to impose foreign-designed houses on local residents, I decided it was essential to work closely with local residents and get them involved in rebuilding.
-By training locals in basic architecture and construction, they were empowered to take responsibility and monitor safety, and help spot misuse of funds and corruption; reducing man-made disasters.
-Also, by hiring local engineers and builders, we contribute to local economies.
+This is important in building safe housing.
+By training the locals in basic architecture and construction, they are able to check if the housing is safe and spot the misuse of funds.
+If the residents themselves take safety into their own hands, there will be less man-made disasters.
+Also, by hiring local engineers and builders, we can contribute to local economies.

 Safe homes and schools for 10 million people.
-But that's just the start
+It’s only the beginning.

-Build Change's first project was in Indonesia after the tsunami, in 2004.
-Since then we have expanded to Haiti, the Philippines, China (through 2011), Colombia, Guatemala and Nepal.
-We are now active in six countries.
-To date we have built 48,738 disaster-resistant buildings, making 245,026 people safer.
-This has generated jobs for 10,956 engineers and builders, and we have provided training to 25,363 people.
-But this isn't enough.
+Build Change's first project was in Indonesia after the 2004 tsunami.
+Since then we’ve expanded to Haiti, the Philippines, China (through 2011), Colombia, Guatemala and Nepal and are currently active in six countries.
+To date we have built 48,738 disaster-resistant buildings, providing safe homes to 245,026 people.
+This generated jobs for 10,956 engineers and builders; 25,363 workers received our training.
+But we are not done.
 Our next goal is to build safer housing and schools for 10 million people over the next 10 years.

-Traveled to India in 2001 to assist with and study reconstruction after the Gujarat earthquake.
-Realizing that local residents needed to be armed with knowledge of safe building techniques to prevent building collapse, she founded Build Change in 2004.
+Resided in India in 2003 to assist with the rebuilding and study reconstruction after the 2001 Gujarat earthquake.
+After realizing that local residents should have knowledge to build safe housing, she founded Build Change in 2004.
 70% of managers at Build Change are women.
-Many trainers the company employs are also female.
-To ward off jet lag, Hausler relies on running and yoga.
+Many of the trainers are also female.
+To ward off jet lag, Hausler relies on running and yoga before flights.